 The National Center for Smart Growth is a non-partisan center for research and leadership training on Smart Growth and related land use issues nationally and internationally.
-The Center was founded in 2000 as a cooperative venture of five University of Maryland schools: Architecture, Planning and Preservation, Public Policy, Agriculture and Natural Resources, and Engineering.
-The mission of the Center is to bring the diverse resources of the University of Maryland and a network of national experts to bear on issues in land development, resource preservation and urban growth -- the nature of our communities, our landscape and our quality of life – through interdisciplinary research, outreach and education, thereby establishing the University as the national leader in this field.
+Founded in 2000, the Center is a cooperative venture of five University of Maryland schools: Architecture, Planning and Preservation, Public Policy, Agriculture and Natural Resources, and Engineering.
+The mission of the Center is to bring the diverse resources of the University of Maryland and a network of national experts to bear on issues in land development, resource preservation and urban growth — the nature of our communities, our landscape and our quality of life — through interdisciplinary research, outreach and education, thereby establishing the University as the national leader in this field.

-The University of Maryland Energy Research Center (UMERC) is a multidisciplinary initiative dedicated to advancing the frontiers of energy science and technology, with a special focus on forward-looking approaches for alternative energy generation and storage.
-The Center will initially focus on four principal areas of energy technology research; it will also undertake research in energy policy and economics and educational programs.
+The University of Maryland Energy Research Centers are affiliated with the Maryland Energy Innovation Institute (MEII).
+These research centers are dedicated to advancing the frontiers of energy science and technology, with a special focus on forward-looking approaches for alternative energy generation and storage.
+Featured energy centers include: